Iankulani/Accurate-Cyber-Defense-Next-Gen-Cracking-Tool/README.md

 # Accurate-Cyber-Defense-Next-Gen-Cracking-Tool
 Accurate-Cyber-Defense Next-Gen Cracking Tool is a powerful security auditing utility designed to test the strength of SSH (Port 22) access points.

+The tool performs controlled, ethical penetration attempts to identify weak passwords, misconfigurations, and vulnerable authentication methods.
+Built for cybersecurity experts, it supports automated scanning, intelligent wordlists, and adaptive attack techniques to expose real security flaws before attackers do.
+With fast processing, detailed reporting, and Telegram-ready notifications, the tool helps organizations secure their servers, harden SSH configurations, and strengthen network defenses.
+It is built for professional assessments, training labs, and next-generation cyber defense operations.